 You click on the anime as fast as you can.
 Finally, you’re watching it.
 Twenty minutes of pure ecstasy and excitement.

-…you realise that none of your friends watch anime 😞.
+…you realize that none of your friends watch anime.?

 So instead of talking to the people close to you about the thing you love.
 You load up a forum and begin to talk about it with strangers.

 Although there’s nothing wrong with talking on forums, it’s just not the same as talking to people you actually know.